seohyun-hwang/seohyun-hwang/README.md

 # Hello! 👋
-I am a student of the Columbia College class of 2029 studying computer science and data science.<br>
+I am a student of the Columbia College class of 2029 studying computer science, data science, and mathematics/statistics.<br>
 I play the violin and like to code.
 I also enjoy playing soccer and golf.

 My homepage:<br>